UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 ### 6. Load the CSAR from the Winery

 Open the OpenTOSCA UI in your browser (`http://${PUBLIC_HOSTNAME}:8088` [replace `${PUBLIC_HOSTNAME}`]).
+You can look it up again in the `.env` file you have created in the opentosca-docker repository.

 :warning: Do **not** use `localhost` to access the OpenTOSCA UI.
 The UI uses its URL to derive the URLs of the Winery and the Container.
 If you still experience problems with the following steps first read the [troubleshooting section](https://github.com/OpenTOSCA/opentosca-docker#troubleshooting) of the opentosca-docker repository.